peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>index</i>: Index of the current position into the string.

- * <i>surrogateBehavior</i>: Specifies what kind of value to return if ///the previous character is an unpaired surrogate code point: if 0, return the replacement character (U + FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.
+ * <i>surrogateBehavior</i>: Specifies what kind of value to return if the code point at the given index is an unpaired surrogate code point: if 0, return the replacement character (U + FFFD); if 1, return the value of the surrogate code point; if neither 0 nor 1, return -1.

 <b>Return Value:</b>

-The Unicode code point at the current position.
+The Unicode code point at the given position.
 Returns -1 if  <i>index</i>
- is less than 0, or is the string's length or greater.
+ is 0 or less, or is greater than the string's length.
 Returns a value as specified under  <i>surrogateBehavior</i>
- if the previous character is an unpaired surrogate code point.
+ if the code point at that position is an unpaired surrogate code point.
 If the return value is 65536 (0x10000) or greater, the code point takes up two UTF-16 code units.

 <b>Exceptions:</b>